MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 	- "Indestructible Red Barrier Glass" (`ctf_map:ind_glass_red`) for the build-time wall.
 This will disappear once the match begins.
 	- "Indestructible Red Barrier Stone" (`ctf_map:ind_stone_red`) for underground build-time wall.
 This will turn to stone(`default:stone`) once the match begins.

-> "What about flags?," you may ask.
-Well, check the next section to see how to add them to your map.

 ### 5. Fill out information about the map